-Holy WeekThe Holy Week services commenced on Sunday 10th April with Palm Sunday, during which we listened to a dramatic reading of “The Passion of Our Lord Jesus Christ according to Luke”.On Thursday 14th, we held our Maundy Thursday service which was drawn from the Celtic Church tradition which connected easily with the natural world.
+Holy WeekThe Holy Week services commenced on Sunday 2nd April with Palm Sunday, during which we listened to a dramatic reading of “The Passion of Our Lord Jesus Christ according to Matthew”.On Thursday 6th, we held our Maundy Thursday service which was drawn from the Celtic Church tradition which connected easily with the natural world around it and did not strive to control nature but instead focussed on the power between, in an equality of life .
 During this service the congregation were invited to come forward for hand washing.
-At the end of the service the altar was stripped and a vigil held.The Good Friday service was themed on the “Stations of the Cross” and gave the congregation time for reflection and prayer.Easter Sunday was welcomed with brilliant sunshine.
+At the end of the service the altar was stripped and a vigil held.The Good Friday service focussed our senses with the sounds of the Passion and gave the congregation time for reflection and prayer.Easter Sunday was welcomed with brilliant sunshine.
 The Church was beautifully decorated with glorious flowers courtesy of Janey Legge and her group of flower arrangers.
 The service commenced with the lighting of the Paschal Candle and the renewal of baptism vows.
 After the service the large congregation were treated to tea & coffee together with hot-cross buns and cake.

 Sea SundayOn 28th May, we celebrated Sea Sunday with a visit from Mr David Graham-Service from the Mission to Seafarers.
 The photos show our Rector Christine together with Moira Kinloch presenting him with a cheque and two bags of knitted hats for the seamen made by our congregation.